SitaraLiang/harrypotter-gpt/README.md

   * Model FLOPs utilization tracking for performance monitoring.

-## Installation
+## **Setup**

-Clone the repo:
+1. Clone the repo:

 ```bash
 git clone https://github.com/sitaraliang/harrypotter-gpt.git
 cd harrypotter-gpt
 ```

-## **Setup**

-1. Install dependencies:
+2. Install dependencies:

 ```bash
 pip install -r requirements.txt
 ```

-2. Prepare dataset & tokenizer
+3. Prepare dataset & tokenizer

    * Store tokenized training and validation sets as `train.bin` and `val.bin`.
    * Include a `meta.pkl` file with `vocab_size`.
    * For sentencepiece and bpe, we also store the corresponding tokenizer trained on our Harry Potter corpus.

-3. (Optional) For GPU acceleration, ensure PyTorch with CUDA is installed.
+4. (Optional) For GPU acceleration, ensure PyTorch with CUDA is installed.

 ## Dataset